Spelling Bee promoting literacy

-Acting National Director for WVM, Charles Chimombo said his organization and other partners started the competition in 2019 and managed to send three contestants to Uganda for an international competition.
+Acting 1 Director for WVM, Charles Chimombo said his organization and other partners started the competition in 2019 and managed to send three contestants to Uganda for an inter1 competition.

 He said the three contestants were later selected to various secondary schools in the country which he said is a big achievement.